trev-dev/cookbook/content/recipe/banana-pancakes.md

 One of my absolute favorite recipes.
 It was discovered, and altered by my wife.
 I enjoy them most with peanut butter and warm berries that were heated from frozen.
 Try them with any toppings you'd like.

+Use 1-1 gluten free baking flour to make it GF.

 ## Ingredients {#ingredients}